AqwamCreates/Roblox-Source-Codes/DataPredict/How To Create Neural Networks With Reinforcement Learning For Roblox/Beginner's Guide For Building Neural Network.md

 Different activation functions have different properties.
 It is very important to choose the correct ones to achieve high accuracy.
 Here are the functions with their properties listed below:

 * ReLU: Great for making sure only few neurons get activated.
-The problem is that it gives the output of 0 for all negative values, which could lead to lower number of neurons activating for each iteration during training.
+The problem is that it gives the output of 0 for all negative input values, which could lead to lower number of neurons activating for each iteration during training.
 Eventually, it will lead to no neurons activating and produce innacurate predictions.

-* LeakyReLU: Same as ReLU, but less terrible at handling negative values.
+* LeakyReLU: Same as ReLU, but less terrible at handling negative input values.

-* ELU: Same as ReLU, but capable of handling negative values.
+* ELU: Same as ReLU, but capable of handling negative input values.
 The only problem is the computational cost as it uses exponent function.

 * Sigmoid: As values goes further from 0.5, the output slowly reaches 1 or 0; excellent for making sure no large outputs being passed on to next neuron.
 But being not centered around 0 may cause some issue with some optimizers and weight initialization strategies.

 * Tanh: Same as sigmoid, but it is centered around 0.
 So less issues with optimizers and some initialization strategies.
-Also great for values that are negatives.
+Also, great for negative input values.

 ## Weight Initialization